 Scotrail have published new proposals for timetable changes, with some services returning to their more frequent pre-pandemic levels.

-However, Mr Greer, who lives in East Dunbartonshire, said this is not the case for local lines, including Lenzie and Milngavie, where the current reduced timetable is to operate until May 2023 when a further review will take place.
+However, Councillor Jim Gibbons (SNP, Milngavie) and Scottish Green MSP Ross Greer, who lives locally, said this is not the case for the Milngavie line, where the current reduced timetable is to operate until May 2023 when a further review will take place.

 Services to Milngavie previously operated every 15 minutes until late into the evening but in recent months they have been reduced to half-hourly outwith peak times.

-The Scottish Green MSP has long campaigned for improvements to the Milngavie line, including the relaying of the second track to boost performance and for construction of the long-proposed Allander station.
+Mr Greer has long campaigned for improvements to the Milngavie line, including the relaying of the second track to boost performance and construction of the long-proposed Allander station.

 "With Scotland’s transport emissions still rising and air pollution returning as a public health issue at Bearsden Cross post-lockdown, we should be making it easier rather than harder to use public transport.”